melezhik/swat/README.md

 # Swat Packages

-Swat packages is distributable archives of swat tests.
+Swat packages is portable archives of swat tests.
 It's easy to create your own swat packages and share with other.

 This is mini how-to on creating swat packages: